Access to clean water is critical for human health and is a key input to our manufacturing operations.

-Our global water strategy aims to achieve sustainable water management within our operations and our supply chain.
+Our global water strategy aims to achieve sustainable water management within our operations and our supply chain, which supports Sustainable Development Goal (SDG) 6, “Clean Water and Sanitation.”
 To achieve these strategic objectives, we are focusing on the following commitments:

 - Ensuring that our wastewater discharges comply with local and national standards, as well as internal company requirements

 - Understanding and controlling our operational water footprint